Tudor181/EcommerceParts/README.md

 3. Configure the application to connect to the appropriate RESTful API endpoints for data retrieval.

 4. Build and run the application.

-## Dependencies

-EcomerceParts relies on the following technologies and libraries:

-- Java Swing for the graphical user interface.
-- RESTful API for data exchange and management.
-- Spring Boot for the backend API.

 ##Foot Notes